zakvarty/website/content/teaching/teaching.md

  css_class = ""
 +++

 I am fortunate to have had the opportunity to teach in a variety roles.
-These have included: one-to-one tuition for high school students, running workshops and computer labs for undergraduate and postgraduate modules, delivering short courses on scientific communication, and supervising an undergraduate research project.
+These have included:

+- one-to-one tuition for high school students;
+- running workshops and computer labs for undergraduate and postgraduate modules;
-Details of the material that I have help to deliver are given in the table below.
+- delivering short courses on scientific communication and LaTeX;
+- supervising an undergraduate research project;
+- co-convenor of masters module in extreme value theory.

+Since October 2020 I have been working toward associate fellowship of the Higher Education Academy (learn more [here](https://www.advance-he.ac.uk/fellowship/associate-fellowship)) to further develop my teaching practice.

+## Course History

 | Year    | Course                    |    Role   |
 |---------|:-------------------------|-----------:|